Sealing heating ducts in a mobile home with forced-air heating is one of the best DIY home improvement projects you can

 Heating ducts, or just ducts or duct work, is the galvanized sheet metal formed in a rectangle under your home.
 Short pieces are snapped together to create a long tunnel that carries heated air (or cooled) throughout your home to warm it.
 It’s the veins of your heating system basically.
 Ducts are usually made of very thin, pliable galvanized sheet metal.
 It’s lightweight and easy to form so it is perfect for mobile and manufactured homes.
 However, the qualities that make sheet metal so perfect also cause complications: it dents and bends easily.
 Watch this video to see how sheet metal becomes heating ducts:

 Why You Should Seal Heating Ducts in a Mobile Home?

 Holes and cracks in your underfloor venting increase drafts, moisture, dust, pollen, and noise.
-Sealing those holes and cracks and adding additional insulation around the duct-work will improve your indoor air quality and reduce your utility bills.
+Sealing those holes and cracks and adding additional insulation around the duct work will improve your indoor air quality and reduce your utility bills.

 Sealing heating ducts in your mobile home can greatly improve your home’s energy efficiency.